 Stress corrosion cracking (SCC) is identified by cracks propagating through alloys, typically along grain boundaries.
 It requires at least two conditions to be acting in combination:

 This failure mechanism was a major concern for oil and gas applications, particularly in sour (H2S) environments.
 The NACE MR-1075 standard was developed to identify alloys that could be confidently specified in a range of operating conditions.
 As well as the temperature and chloride concentration, it also considers the partial pressure of H2S observed.

-The combination of the mixed austenitic and ferritic grains within duplex and super duplex stainless steels infers some resistance to stress corrosion cracking.
+The combination of the mixed austenitic and ferritic grains within duplex and super duplex stainless steels, as well as other corrosion-resistant alloys, infers some resistance to stress corrosion cracking.
 When combined with their higher strength and excellent initial corrosion resistance it makes them well-suited to many applications.

 If you have any more questions about our range of austenitic, duplex and super duplex stainless steels, please contact us today.
 A member of our team will be more than happy to help and can also advise you on the best option for your application.